scalacenter/scala-3-migration-guide/docs/dotty-syntax-rewrites.md

 And with this last rewrite, we have come full circle.

-## Wrapping things up
+> ### Loss of formatting when cycling through syntax versions

-### Converting code using a project build
+>

-Converting source files one by one using the Dotty compiler, is time consuming (and requires you to specify the class path which can be a hassle).
-A more efficient way to do this in bulk is to recompile your code as part of your build.
-For example, if you have an sbt based build, simply add the required options to `Compile / scalacOptions` and do a clean compilation of your project.
+> When formatting tools such as [scalafmt](https://scalameta.org/scalafmt) are

-### Loss of formatting when cycling through syntax versions
+> used to apply customised formatting to your code, cycling back and forth between

-When formatting tools such as [scalafmt](https://scalameta.org/scalafmt) are used to apply customised formatting to your code, cycling back and forth between different Scala 3 syntax variants may result in differences when going full circle.
+> different Scala 3 syntax variants may result in differences when going full circle.